-Due to more than a century of landscape modification, our Region has lost much of its native habitat.
+Due to more than a century of landscape modification, our the Region has lost much of its native habitat.
 Habitat remnants continue to be threatened by land development and by plant and animal pests.

-An Example: Vanishing Wetland Habitats
+An Example: Vanishing Wetland^ Habitats

 The Manawatu Plains were once covered by a mosaic of wetland habitats.
-Large-scale drainage has reduced this wetland habitat to about 2% of its former area and, although drainage has mostly stopped, the few remaining wetland habitats are still vulnerable.
+Large-scale drainage has reduced this wetland habitat to about $23\%^2$ of its former area and, although drainage has mostly stopped, the few remaining wetland habitats are still vulnerable.

-Horizons will be the lead agency for biodiversity management for the Region by controlling activities in rare and threatened habitats, at-risk habitats and working with landowners to protect and enhance these habitats.
+Horizons The Regional Council2 will be the lead agency for biodiversity management for the Region by controlling activities in rare habitats, and2 threatened habitats, at-risk habitats, and working with landowners to protect and enhance these habitats.

-Horizons has identified the Region's top 100 wetland habitats and is encouraging their owners through advice and financial incentives to actively manage these habitats.
+Horizons The Regional Council has identified the Region's top 100 wetland habitats and is encouraging their owners through advice and financial incentives to actively manage these habitats.
 The objective of the programme is to have all 100 wetlands under active management within 10 years.

-Objectives, policies and methods that address this keystone issue in Chapter 7 and rules in Chapter 12.
+Objectives, policies and methods that address this keystone issue in Chapter 7 and rules[^] in Chapter 12.

-1.4 Adapting to Climate Change
+1.4 Adapting to Planning for 3C6Climate C6Change